The Journey of Natty Gann: Plot

 When Natty's father calls Connie, she tells him Natty is gone.
 In a later phone call, he is grieved to learn that Natty's wallet was found underneath a derailed freight train — unbeknownst to him, she survived the crash.
 He is given a week's leave from the lumber company to search through the wreckage for her, but to no avail.
 He returns to the lumber camp and requests the most dangerous jobs, known as "widow's work", now that he seems to have little to live for.

 Arriving on the west coast, Natty's journey takes several more challenging turns.
 Harry finds work through the federal Works Progress Administration in San Francisco, but she declines his invitation to go with him, preferring to find her father.
 The logging operation does not list Sol Gann among their workers, but Natty is undeterred, searching fruitlessly for him by showing other loggers his photo in a pendant he has given her which is her last trace of her parents.
 Wolf hears the calls of other wolves nearby, and Natty tearfully tells him to go join his own kind.
 The company clerk catches her in one of the backwoods camps and makes arrangements for her to be sent back down the mountain for her own safety.
 The clerk then unexpectedly finds the returned letter her father had sent enclosing her train ticket to rejoin him and tells Natty of his location.
 Natty sets out on foot and sees a company truck pass by loaded with injured men.
 In the truck, she glimpses her father.
 She runs after it, calling out for him, but is eventually devastated when it outpaces her.
 She hears his voice call out for her and finds him standing in the road.
 They share an emotional embrace, with Wolf looking on from a nearby cliff.

 Cast

 Home media

 The film has been released in the United States on VHS in April 1986, then again in 2002.
 The DVD version was released using the pan and scan format.
 The title was also made available for streaming and download in SD and HD versions (without pan and scan).
 It was released on Blu-Ray as part of Disney's Movie Club on July 17, 2018.

 Reception

-The movie received positive reviews.
+The film received positive reviews.
 Review aggregator Rotten Tomatoes gave the film a rating of 91%, based on 32 reviews, with a rating average of 7.13/10.
 Critics praised the actors' performances and the film's portrayal of Depression-era life, while occasionally lamenting its pace and level of sentimentality.